 Why does this organization want a PP55 Fellow?
 What long-term impact will I have?

-We are seeking two fellows for two distinct roles: 1) to work with our President on development of our conservation campus to advance connections with health and environment and to strengthen partnerships with complementary nonprofits.
+We are seeking a fellow to work with our President on development of our conservation campus to advance connections with heath and environment and to strengthen partnerships with complementary nonprofits.
+This role will be responsible for establishing the "Healing Trails Initiative" and implementing our ability to inspire a conservation ethic.
 This includes arts and education programming to advance our mission of land protection and stewardship.
-2) to work with our Vice President on advancing the vision plan for Capital City Farm through its second growing year to advance our social justice and food mission in an urban area.
-Both roles will strengthen the fellow by providing opportunities to develop both technical and leadership skills and to network with many nonprofits and the public.
+This role will strengthen the fellow by providing opportunities to develop both technical and leadership skills and to network with many nonprofits and the public.

 What is the organization's culture?

 Our office is located in D&R Greenway's Johnson Education Center, a place open to the public that hosts environmental art exhibits and lectures, and meetings.
 This creates an interesting atmosphere with lots of potential for interaction with people who care about the environment from differing perspectives, ie, science, arts, social justice, gardening, sustainability and local business.
 Within the office we work collaboratively on projects, guided by a high profile, skilled Board of Trustees and board committees.
 There is ample opportunity to observe the various functions of a nonprofit and participate and learn from all aspects of our work.
 We work well with outside partnerships and this expands the opportunity to learn in a meaningful fellowship experience.